 Arabica farms are usually 4,000-6,000 feet above sea level.
-Along with North America, Australia, and Europe, Arabica is grown in Brazil, Kenya, Sumatra, Ethiopia, Colombia, and Costa Rica.
+Along with North America, Australia, and Europe, Arabica is grown in Brazil, Kenya, Sumatra, Ethiopia, Colombia, and Costa Rica as well.

-When it comes to harvesting, the per acre yield for Arabica is much lower than Robusta.
-Also, unlike Robusta Coffee Beans, the Arabica variation is more vulnerable to pests and various diseases.
-Farmers need to pick a land that is 1,300 meters above sea level for the highest quality Arabica beans.
+Unlike Robusta Coffee Beans, the Arabica variation is more vulnerable to pests and various diseases.
+Farmers need to pick land that is 1,300 meters above sea level for the highest quality Arabica beans.

 What are Robusta Coffee Beans?

 It is because Vietnam is the largest exporter of them.
-The Natives there prefer Robusta coffee, which explains why they mainly grow this variant of the coffee.
+The Natives there prefer Robusta coffee, which explains why they mainly grow this variant of coffee.

 Robusta coffee plants do not require the extensive care and nurturing that other coffee types need.

 They can grow on sloped land with low soil quality.
 Most lands that grow Robusta aren’t high enough; thus, rainwater gets trapped on top of them, which ultimately affects the Robusta beans’ taste.

 First, these plants do not have many nutrients.
 They grow on impoverished soil, and farmers voluntarily let them grow naturally, without pruning or taking proper care of them.

 Robusta plants are a wild variant.
 Over the centuries, they have evolved to produce bitter cherries.
-This bitterness deters herbivorous animals from devouring all the cherries when they ripe.
+This bitterness deters herbivorous animals from devouring all the cherries when they ripen.